Canon T7i vs Nikon D500

 It is notable that the D500 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T7i lacks such a headphone port.

 Studio photographers will appreciate that the Nikon D500 (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T7i and the D500 are recent models that are part of the current product line-up.
-The D500 replaced the earlier Nikon D300S, while the T7i followed on from the Canon T6i.
+The D500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the T7i has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon T7i and the Nikon D500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.